parlaynu/hue-utilities/README.md

 # Philips Hue Lighting System - Utilities

-This repository has some utilities to help tame a hue lighting system.
-Apart from getting general information about your bridge and devices, it can do two things:
+This repository has some utilities to help configure and monitor a hue lighting system.
+Apart from getting general information about your bridge and devices, it has tools to:

-* configure lights to remain off on poweron regardless of anything else
+* configure lights to remain off on poweron no matter what
 * monitor the system for events and optionally log to an influxdb database

-The 'stay-off on poweron no matter what' configuration seems to have disappeared from the app.
-At least, I can't get it to work so I wrote the 'silent-light.py' tool to do it via the API.
-Note that this might change on updates so you might still get caught out.

 The system uses zeroconf to locate the bridge - if your app can find the bridge on your network, then these utilties will as well.